F-R-Mitchell/Pewlett-Hackard-Analysis/README.md

 The image below is the combination of the employees and department employees tables.
 This table was created to determine if certain employees were eligable for being a mentor.
 The table is filtered by the employees who are born in 1965.

 ![emp_deptemp_table](https://user-images.githubusercontent.com/87910875/137645679-043dce7f-3694-40da-af65-5a918c2a4e24.png)

+  * They're about 1550 employees who are eligable to become mentors each of them also holding senior level positions.
+  * Having a large number of employees who can become mentors is great news.
+Creating a mentorship program would help new hires become more acquainted with their new postion whether they've been promoted or are new hires.